BK1603/Vimconf-talk/My_OpenSource_Summer_Experience.md

 - @teto, for mentoring me through the program, and helping me with this talk.
-- @tjdevries, for being my vice mentor, and helping me with whatever queries I came up with and helping me with this talk.
+- @tjdevries, for being my vice mentor, and helping me with whatever queries I came up with and recommending me for the talk.
 - @vigoux, for making this plugin for presentations on nvim.
 (Also I stole a few ideas from your presentation when I was watching you rehearse :P).
 - @niklalsvk, for helping me with reviewing my talk.